History of Portland, Maine: Native Americans

-European Settlement
+European settlement

 The first European to attempt settlement was Christopher Levett, an English naval captain who was granted 6000 acre from the King of England in 1623 to found a permanent settlement in Casco Bay.
 Levett proposed naming it York after York, England, the town of his birth.
-A member of the Plymouth Council for New England and an agent for Sir Ferdinando Gorges, Lord Proprietor of Maine, he returned to England and wrote a book about his voyage, hoping to generate support for the settlement.
+Levett was a member of the Plymouth Council for New England and an agent for Sir Ferdinando Gorges, Lord Proprietor of Maine.
+Levett sailed from England to arrive on the Isles of Shoals in October, 1623.
+He then spent a month with David Thompson at Piscataqua where he assembled men who had arrived earlier to survey the Gulf of Maine for a suitable site to build a trading house.
+Levett left some of these men at Casco when he returned to England in midsummer 1624.
+He wrote a book about his voyage, hoping to generate support for the settlement.
 But his efforts yielded little interest, and Levett never returned to Maine.
 He did sail to Massachusetts Bay Colony in 1630 to confer with Governor John Winthrop, but died during return passage to England.
 It's unknown what became of the men he left behind at Machigonne.
 Fort Levett, built in 1894 on Cushing Island in Portland Harbor, is named for him.

 The next (and first permanent) settlement came in 1633 when George Cleeve and Richard Tucker established a fishing and trading village.
 The town was then renamed Casco.
 In 1658, the Massachusetts Bay Colony took control of the area, changing its name again, this time to Falmouth after Falmouth, England, the site of an important Parliamentary victory in the English Civil War.
 An obelisk monument at the end of Congress Street, where it meets the Eastern Promenade, commemorates the four historical names of Portland.